Buhler high school students compete in FirePoint C3 Challenge

 “So we’re able to involve them and help them learn about research design,” said Dianne Whitney, Adam’s wife and volunteer with the team.

-Adam, who is also a WSU student, came up with an innovative idea on lifting a military drone using hydrogen.
+Adam, who is also a WSU student, came up with an innovative idea of lifting a military drone using hydrogen.

 “Everything’s great on paper now we have to make it reality,” said Adam.